alonf/MCPDemo/docs/MCP_DEMO_Roadmap.md

 Teaching value:

 * Demonstrates how a client can **sandbox** what the MCP server may access.
-* Excellent illustration of MCP's safety model: *client defines what’s visible*.
+* Excellent illustration of MCP's safety model: *client defines what's visible*.

 ---